 Court Records of Oregon

 Court records in Oregon typically consist of documentation of trial hearings, the name of the plaintiff or defendant, and any information about the attorneys involved in said case.
 The general public is allowed to access most court records.
-With that said, some of these Oregon state records have to be kept confidential like mental health and adoption cases.

 Three sections of courts that encompass the Oregon Judicial Branch including circuit courts, appellate courts, and the tax court:

-• Circuit courts, also called trial courts, deal with civil, criminal, small claims matters, and other general jurisdiction cases.
+- Circuit courts — also called trial courts, deal with civil, criminal, small claims matters, and other general jurisdiction cases.
 Furthermore, they support case resolution programs like parental education programs and treatment courts.

 Where Can I Find Court Records in Oregon?

-There are many ways Oregon residents can retrieve public records.
-They can use the aforementioned Online Records Search portal.
-The Oregon Judicial Branch offers another online records search feature called the Oregon Judicial Case Information Network (OJCIN) Online.
-Unlike the Online Records Search portal, it lets members research cases from all courts, which is why it charges a subscription fee.
+The Oregon Judicial Branch offers another online records search feature called the Oregon Judicial Case Information Network (OJCIN) Online.7 Unlike the Online Records Search portal, it lets members research cases from all courts, which is why it charges a subscription fee.

 If someone needs to go to a specific circuit court for information, they need to visit the Oregon Judicial Branch’s Self-Help Center and scroll down to “Find a Court.”
 Then, they select a court from the list by clicking on the “Select Your Court” button.
 Additionally, someone can visit any of them to research through their public access terminals.